 Discovery interviews help Product Managers to learn how clear the customer benefits are.
 They try to validate the hypothesis about the target customer by asking questions.

-Customers can use different ways to describe the same idea.
-The will use different jargon or level of detail.
+Customers can use different wording to describe the same idea.
+Either by different jargon or level of detail.
 But after a while, how customers think and what’s important to them becomes obvious.

 Winning products come from the deep understanding of the user’s needs combined with an equally deep understanding of what’s just now possible - Mary Cagan